maythovens-third/Products/README.md

 ### OUTPUT:

-  An array of product IDs (int) of all products related to the specified product.
+  An array of all products and their details related to the specified product.

 ### EXAMPLE:

 ```
 [
+    {
-  2,
+        "productid": 2,
+        "name": "Bright Future Sunglasses",
+        "slogan": "You've got to wear shades",
+        "description": "Where you're going you might not need roads, but you definitely need some shades.
+Give those baby blues a rest and let the future shine bright on these timeless lenses.",
+        "category": "Accessories",
+        "defaultprice": 69
+    },
+    {
-  3,
+        "productid": 3,
+        "name": "Morning Joggers",
+        "slogan": "Make yourself a morning person",
+        "description": "Whether you're a morning person or not.
+Whether you're gym bound or not.
+Everyone looks good in joggers.",
+        "category": "Pants",
+        "defaultprice": 40
+    },
+    {
+        "productid": 7,
+        "name": "Blues Suede Shoes",
+        "slogan": "2019 Stanley Cup Limited Edition",
+        "description": "Touch down in the land of the Delta Blues in the middle of the pouring rain",
+        "category": "Dress Shoes",
+        "defaultprice": 120
+    },
+    {
-  8,
+        "productid": 8,
-  7
-],
+        "name": "YEasy 350",
+        "slogan": "Just jumped over jumpman",
+        "description": "These stretchy knit shoes show off asymmetrical lacing and a big sculpted rubber midsole.
+In a nod to adidas soccer heritage.",
+        "category": "Kicks",
+        "defaultprice": 450
+    }
+]
 ```

 # Load Testing and Optimizations

 K6 load testing was employed to locate where optimizations could be made.
+All tests were performed while each component was deployed on EC2.micros.

+K6 testing stressed the NGINX load balancer with up to 3000 requests per second.
 The optimizations made with given constraints are as follows:

 ### Static Caching via NGINX Load Balancer Instance